 What is the Average Cost to Remodel a 12x12 Kitchen?

 A more common size for kitchens in a small-to-average home would be 12x12 feet.
-To remodel a kitchen this size will cost an average of between $20,000 and $45,000.
+To remodel a kitchen this size, it will cost an average of between $20,000 and $45,000.

 Within this spread of costs, you could choose a minor remodel targeting areas that are most dated, more affordable tiles, and lower cost countertops perhaps concentrating on new appliances.
 A mid-scale remodel could keep the existing layout while upgrading cabinets and appliances.